dfinity/internet-identity/docs/ii-spec.md

 To allow flexibility regarding the canister frontend URL, the client may choose to provide the canonical canister frontend URL (`https://<canister_id>.ic0.app` or `https://<canister_id>.raw.ic0.app`) as the `derivationOrigin` (see [Client authentication protocol](#client-authentication-protocol)).
 This means that Internet Identity will issue the same principals to the frontend (which uses a different origin) as it would if it were using one of the canonical URLs.

 :::caution
 This feature is intended to allow more flexibility with respect to the origins of a _single_ service.
 Do _not_ use this feature to allow _third party_ services to use the same principals.
-Only add origins you fully control to `/.well-known/ii-alternat ive-origins` and never set origins you do not control as `derivationOrigin`!
+Only add origins you fully control to `/.well-known/ii-alternative-origins` and never set origins you do not control as `derivationOrigin`!
 :::

 :::note
 `https://<canister_id>.ic0.app` and `https://<canister_id>.raw.ic0.app` do _not_ issue the same principals by default .
-However, this feature can also be used to map `https://<canister_id>.raw.ic0.app` to `https://<canister_id>.ic0.app` princip als or vice versa.
+However, this feature can also be used to map `https://<canister_id>.raw.ic0.app` to `https://<canister_id>.ic0.app` principals or vice versa.
 :::

 In order for Internet Identity to accept the `derivationOrigin` the corresponding canister must list the frontend origin in the JSON object served on the URL `https://<canister_id>.ic0.app/.well-known/ii-alternative-origins` (i.e. the canister _must_ implement the `http_request` query call as specified [here](https://github.com/dfinity/interface-spec/blob/master/spec/index.adoc#the-http-gateway-protocol)).